 Isthmic spondylolisthesis is the most common type.
 This condition strikes children and adult athletes.
 Children and young adults are at higher risk for developing spondylolisthesis.
 A similar condition that results from aging is called spondylosis.

 When you or your child are experiencing back pain that limits your flexibility, seek medical attention from a board certified spine specialist.
-The experts at Premier Brain and Spine, New Jersey’s top spinal doctors, provide an accurate spondylolisthesis diagnosis and timely, effective treatment.
+The experts at the Premier Brain and Spine, New Jersey’s top spine center, provide an accurate spondylolisthesis diagnosis and timely, effective treatment.

 The two most common causes of spondylolisthesis are athletic overuse and genetics.
 Participation in sports is a leading risk factor for this condition, but doctors suspect that a thin lining of your vertebrae is hereditary.
 The sports most often associated with spondylolisthesis include: